reframe-hpc/reframe/docs/manpage.rst

 Miscellaneous options
 ---------------------

-.. option:: -C --config-file=FILE
+.. option:: -C --config-files=FILE

    Use ``FILE`` as configuration file for ReFrame.

-   This option can also be set using the :envvar:`RFM_CONFIG_FILE` environment variable.
+   This option can also be set using the :envvar:`RFM_CONFIG_FILES` environment variable.

 .. _--detect-host-topology: